openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 == Changelog ==

+= 5.9.14.11 =
+* Corrected some PHP notices about undefined indices

+= 5.9.14.10 =
+* Fixed warning about missing captchagenerator index in array

+= 5.9.14.9 =
+* Fixed issue where library settings did not update immediate after copying a library

+= 5.9.14.8 =
+* Added updated date field to link export

 = 5.9.14.7 =
 * Added new sort option for links to display based on number of visits